 - As previously mentioned, a dehumidifier can be used to prevent excess moisture from getting to your decorations.
 However it can also be used to remove excess moisture that is already present.
 Leave the dehumidifier in the area in which your decorations are stored.
 A few days later you will notice a huge difference!
 It can even improve the musty odor that has gotten stuck on your decorations.

-Is It Too Late To Salvage My Decorations?
+Is It Too Late To Salvage My Moldy Decorations?

 Sometimes if a moisture issue goes unnoticed for too long, the damage can be irreversible.
 Signs of water and mold damage can include dark stains on wood, or a white chalky substance found in the area or on the decorations.
-If you suspect the problem is bigger than damaged holiday decorations, do not take matters into your own hands.
+If you suspect the problem is bigger than just moldy decorations, do not take matters into your own hands.
 Improper cleaning of mold or mildew can make matters worse.
 For the safety of you and your family, you should always contact a professional mold cleanup company to assess your home.
-Don’t let the inconvenience of your decorations being damaged by moisture doesn’t put a damper on your holiday season.
+Don’t let the inconvenience of your moldy decorations put a damper on your holiday season.